zulip/zulip/templates/zerver/help/import-data-from-gitter.md

 Zulip supports importing data from Gitter, including users, channels, messages, attachments, and avatars.

-!!! warn ""
-    These instructions require shell access to the Zulip server.
-If you'd like to import a Gitter organization into the hosted zulipchat.com service, contact support@zulipchat.com.

 First, you need to do some things in Gitter to setup the export:

 1. [Export your Gitter data](https://github.com/minrk/archive-gitter).
 You will